abralurrahman/NoHarm/README.md

-# NoHarm Project Setup Guide
+# NoHarmSurvey Project Setup Guide

 This guide will walk you through setting up and running the NoHarm survey web application.
-You will learn how to create a virtual environment, install necessary dependencies, run the server, and view survey results.
+To create a virtual environment, install necessary dependencies, run the server, and view survey results.

 ## Prerequisites